NicolasEisfeld/NicolasEisfeld/README.md

 - 📖 I'm studying IT in IFRS technical education

-- ☕ I'm programmer in Java and React
+- ☕ I'm programmer in Java and TypeScript

 </div>